Sharp threshold for $K_4$-percolation: The clique process

-Hence, if $G$ is edge-minimal and percolating, then every step of any clique process for $G$ involves merging three subgraphs that form exactly one triangle.
-A special class of percolating graphs are \emph{seed graphs,} as discussed in \cref{S_seeds}.
-In an edge-minimal seed graph $G$, every step of some clique process for $G$ involves merging three subgraphs, two of which are a single edge.
+Hence, if $G$ is an edge-minimal percolating graph, then every step of any clique process for $G$ involves merging three subgraphs that form exactly one triangle.
+The simplest example of this is when two of the $G_i$ are a single edge sharing a common vertex.
+If all steps of a clique process for $G$ are of this form, then $G$ is a seed graph, as defined in \cref{S_out} above.

-Finally, since in each step of any clique process for a graph $G$ either 2 or 3 subgraphs are merged, we have the following useful criterion for percolation.
+Finally, since at most three subgraphs are merged in any step of a clique process, we have the following Aizenman--Lebowitz \cite{AL88} type condition.

-\begin{lem} Let $G=(V,E)$ be a graph of size $n$, and $1\le k\le n$.
-If there is no percolating subgraph $G'\subset G$ of size $k'$, for any $k'\in[k,3k]$, then $G$ has no percolating subgraph larger than $k$.
-In particular, $G$ does not percolate. \end{lem}
+\begin{lemma} Let $G$ be a graph and $k\ge1$.
+If $G$ has no percolating subgraphs of size $k'\in[k,3k]$ then $G$ has no percolating subgraphs larger than $k$. \end{lemma}